 My first pair was made in the Graphite and working off my notes made the Cobalt pair fit a little better.
 But, I’m still thrilled with both pairs and they’ll get lots of wear if the Pacific Northwest should graciously grant us any Spring or Summer weather this year!
 All in all these pants are extremely comfy!
 They were quick and easy to sew once I had the fit figured out and there will definitely be more in my wardrobe.
 A lot more.
 Linen is next up in my Artisan Pants queue and a Black Embrace Double Gauze pair is a must have, too.

 So, scary nightmare no more, future pant sewing here I come!
 I even have another pattern picked out to stitch up in my new pant-courageousness.
-So, if you have sewing fears, stand up, take your needle-sword in hand and slay the dreaded stitchy dragons.
+If you have sewing fears, stand up, take your needle-sword in hand and slay the dreaded stitchy dragons.
 Then tell me all about it so I’ll be inspired, too!
+And, I highly recommend Indygo Junction’s Artisan Pants as a beginner pattern.
+If you can’t find it locally, click here.

 Moment of Further Truth:

 Shannon Fabrics provided the fabrics for me and Indygo Junction provided me with the pattern.
+This post includes affiliate links and I may receive a small payment if you make a purchase using that link.
+Thank you if you do – it helps to keep The Sewful Life stitching along and I sincerely appreciate your support.
 But, the rest of this is all me and I only gush about things if I truly believe in them!